MuhammadHamzaFarooq/MuhammadHamzaFarooq/README.md

 ## Muhammad Hamza Farooq

 Full-stack engineer in Karachi.
-Four-plus years shipping production web and mobile applications in TypeScript, Node.js, React and React Native.
+Five-plus years shipping production web and mobile applications in TypeScript, Node.js, React and React Native.

 Currently extending that into AI systems engineering — the part after the demo works.